7 A Technologically

 To nurture this workforce, it is imperative to recruit individuals with a broad range of backgrounds and provide them with the skills and resources needed to advance the field.
 To retain this workforce we must provide career pathways and an environment that encourages and rewards exemplary work.

-Training: Given the technologically advanced skill sets needed to ensure a robust future for particle physics, we must have strong programs that pass knowledge from experts to new participants in the field.
+Training: Given the technologically advanced skill sets needed to ensure a robust future for particle physics, we must have strong programs that pass knowledge from experienced experts to new participants in the field.
 Imparting knowledge to the next generation is crucial to keeping our field at the forefront of AI/ML, quantum sensors, accelerators, and a host of other technologies needed for current and future research.
 Programs like the US Particle Accelerator School and the Theoretical Advanced Study Institute in Elementary Particle Physics (TASI) are essential ingredients in equipping the next generation with key skills and require sustained support (Recommendation 5b).

 Retaining: People are our most precious resource.
-Scientific advances rely upon the coordinated efforts of experimental and theoretical physicists, technicians, engineers, and administrative support staff.
+Scientific advances rely on the coordinated efforts of experimental and theoretical physicists, technicians, engineers, and administrative support staff.
 An infrastructure that facilitates individual participation in these efforts will allow us to meet the community’s ethical standards, ensure good stewardship of human resources, and help retain talent.
 This infrastructure must ensure accessibility, including living wages and sufficient support for those with family and caregiver responsibilities (Recommendation 5b).
 Studies of the work climate of the field, informed by experts in sociology and organizational psychology, can allow us to identify barriers to participation and gauge our progress (Recommendation 5c).

 In addition to creating an environment conducive to good science, we must maintain a critical mass of technical expertise.
 Researchers applying for funding should be required to have mentoring plans in place for all group members, with an emphasis on early career researchers and those without permanent positions.
-Strategic support for research scientists, engineers, and other technical experts at universities as well as national labs also plays a key role by providing alternative pathways to retain key expertise (Recommendation 5d).
+Strategic support for research scientists, engineers, and other technical experts at universities and national labs also plays a key role by providing alternative pathways to retain key expertise (Recommendation 5d).

-7.3Engaging with the Public
+7.3Engaging With the Public

 The dissemination of results to the public is a crucial ingredient of successful scientific projects.
-The big questions—uncovering the dynamics of the early universe and investigating the nature of matter, space, and time—can inspire the public and contribute to long-term workforce development by nurturing interest and attracting future STEM talent.
+The big questions—uncovering the dynamics of the early universe and investigating the nature of matter, energy, space, and time—can inspire the public and contribute to long-term workforce development by nurturing interest and attracting future STEM talent.
 In addition to physics results, there are exciting stories to tell about how large international teams work together to invent new technologies, solve hard problems, and achieve common goals.

 It is the duty of the particle physics community to recognize the value of public engagement.
-Opportunities to learn scientific communication skills are available through the funding agencies and professional societies, but they should be more broadly advertised.
+Opportunities to learn science communication skills are available through the funding agencies and professional societies, but they should be more broadly advertised.
 Additional recognition of the value of public engagement is essential to building the necessary culture.
 A plan for dissemination of scientific results to the public should be included in the proposed operations and research budgets of projects and experiments, and such a plan should be supported by the agencies (Recommendation 5e).